Andrew Shaw (ice hockey): Return to Chicago

 On June 30, 2019, the Canadiens traded Shaw (alongside a 2021 seventh-round pick) back to the Blackhawks in exchange for 2020 second and seventh-round picks and a 2021 third-round pick.
-On November 30, Shaw suffered a concussion during a game against the Colorado Avalanche and was placed on injured reserve.
-The injury effectively ended his season after 26 games when the team announced he would not return on February 29, 2020.
-On July 14, Shaw opted out of playing the remainder of the season (which had been suspended due to the COVID-19 pandemic), citing a preference to continue healing from the concussion.
+On November 30, Shaw suffered a concussion during a game against the Colorado Avalanche and was immediately placed on injured reserve.
+This injury effectively ended his season after the first 26 games of the 2019–20 season when the team announced he would not return.
+On July 14, 2020, Shaw opted out of playing the remainder of the season (which saw the regular season end three weeks early and the playoffs postponed to the summer with an expanded format due to the COVID-19 pandemic), citing a preference to continue healing from the concussion.

-On February 9, 2021, Shaw suffered another concussion in a game against the Dallas Stars.
-On April 26, Shaw announced his effective retirement after being advised by the team doctors to discontinue his playing career due to multiple concussions.
+On February 9, 2021, 14 games into the pandemic-shortened 2020–21 season, Shaw suffered another concussion in a game against the Dallas Stars, causing him to miss the remainder of the season.
+On April 26, towards the end of the season, Shaw announced his retirement effective immediately after being advised by the team doctors to discontinue his playing career due to multiple concussions within short time spans.
+Shaw was nominated for the Bill Masterton Memorial Trophy after the season ended by the Blackhawks making it the second time in his career where Shaw has been nominated for the trophy but wasn't named a top three finalist by the NHL.

 Playing style

 Shaw developed a reputation as an agitator for his aggressive play and verbal instigation while playing for the Chicago Blackhawks.
-He compared his playstyle to Boston Bruins player Brad Marchand, saying "We're both agitators.
+He compared his playing style to Boston Bruins player Brad Marchand, whom he fought in the third game of the 2013 Stanley Cup Finals, by saying "We're both agitators.
 We both play physical and we're always chirping."
-Joel Quenneville, who coached Shaw in Chicago, praised Shaw by stating, "You're not going to find the same ingredient that [Shaw] provides, whether it's the game-to-game consistency of being an agitator, net-front presence on your power play, good in the room, good on the bench, good on the ice, smart hockey player, makes plays, brings that nastiness you appreciate and comes ready to play every game."
+Joel Quenneville, who coached Shaw in Chicago from 2011 to 2016, praised Shaw by stating, "You're not going to find the same ingredient that [Shaw] provides, whether it's the game-to-game consistency of being an agitator, net-front presence on your power play, good in the room, good on the bench, good on the ice, smart hockey player, makes plays, brings that nastiness you appreciate and comes ready to play every game."
 Shaw has also gained the nickname "Mutt" from some of his teammates and fans regarding his rough style of play.

 Shaw also performs an intricate warm-up ritual which he has practiced before every period since 2009.
 As part of his routine, Shaw strikes his shin pads approximately seven times with his hockey stick, practices fore and back-hand face-off draws, twirls his hockey stick in his hands, plants the knob-end of his stick onto the ground, and then walks in a circle around it.